 Professional gait analysis — available at Balance Foot & Ankle — uses video analysis and pressure mapping to evaluate your running mechanics in detail.
 This assessment reveals pronation timing, stride characteristics, foot strike pattern, and compensatory movements that shoe selection must address.

-Heel strikers, who land on the rearfoot first, benefit from shoes with robust heel cushioning and a higher heel-to-toe drop (8-12mm).
+Heel strikers, who land on the rearfoot first, benefit from shoes with reliable heel cushioning and a higher heel-to-toe drop (8-12mm).
 Midfoot and forefoot strikers can use lower-drop shoes (0-6mm) since their landing pattern naturally distributes impact forces across a broader area.

 Overpronation severity determines the level of stability needed.
 Mild overpronators may need only a guidance shoe with light stability features, while severe overpronators require structured motion-control shoes or neutral shoes paired with custom orthotics for adequate correction.